Skip to main content

 What you are setting up

 A deployed Databricks App runs inside a Databricks workspace.
 When the app makes Databricks SQL or REST API calls, it typically relies on OAuth On Behalf Of Token Exchange so Databricks can issue the correct access token for the identity accessing the app.
-To support this cleanly, we recommend that customers use a dedicated environment profile for Databricks Apps, along with profile specific integration configurations for Databricks SQL and Databricks REST API.
+To support this cleanly, we recommend that customers use a dedicated data tag for Databricks Apps, along with data tag specific integration configurations for Databricks SQL and Databricks REST API.

 Prerequisites